Azure/pixel_level_land_classification/train.md

 ## Next steps

 Now that you have produced a trained model, you can test its performance in the following section on [applying your model to new aerial images](./evaluate.md).
 You may later wish to return to this section and train a model for more than one epoch, to improve its performance.

+If you decide to stop pursuing the tutorial after this step, we recommend deleting all Azure resources you created.
+Please see the instructions in the [setup section](./setup.md) of this tutorial.